 Speaking of bread, when I pitched my BLT recipe to another friend who frequently helps me come up with recipe ideas for this blog (thanks Kelley) we got into a friendly debate about the best bread to use for BLT Sammies.

-I asked her if she thought Ciabatta bread would be good and she replied with, “no way!
+I asked her if she thought Ciabatta bread would be good and she replied, “no way!
 White bread is the way to go for BLTs, always always!
 White has just enough flavor and doesn’t overpower the bacon, lettuce, or tomato.”

-You will find good quality white breads at your local grocery store.
-Go for the all-natural one, it’s better for you and taste great too!
+You will find good-quality white bread at your local grocery store.
+Go for the all-natural one, it's better for you and tastes great too!